Conflicts Involving Trees and Neighbors

 If my neighbor's leaves keep blowing into my yard, do I have a good nuisance claim?

 No. Leaves are considered a natural product.
 Even if the leaves cause damage, like clogging your gutters or pipes, you have no legal claims against the owner of the tree.
-Additionally, you are responsible for cleaning up any natural products that fall into your yard.

 If, however, the tree branches that are shedding the leaves are hanging over your yard, or the tree trunk is encroaching on your property, then you have a right to trim those branches up to the property line.